 In February, both the United States and Russia introduced failing resolutions on Venezuela at the Security Council.
 The American proposal called for free and fair elections, while the Russian plan backed the Maduro government.
 On Apr 10, U.S. Vice President Mike Pence on Wednesday advocated for the United Nations to revoke the credentials of Venezuela’s ambassador, Pence called for the formal recognition of Guaidó as the rightful leader of Venezuela, which he called “a failed state — and as history teaches, failed states know no boundaries.”

 National Security Adviser John Bolton has told the Pentagon to develop new military options for Venezuela aimed at deterring Russian, Cuban and Chinese influence.
-It is still vague what these options would look like and whether the administration and its military brass has the appetite for a military invasion.
-It is also unclear what Russia hopes to gain from its posturing in this face-off in the U.S.’s ‘back-yard’.
+It is still vague what these options would look like and whether the administration and its military brass have the appetite for a military invasion.
+It is also unclear what Russia hopes to gain from its posturing in this face-off in the U.S.’s ‘back-yard.
 “Harsh confrontation with Washington over Venezuela, according to the Kremlin’s logic, boosts Russia’s significance in the eyes of the U.S.,” foreign affairs analyst Vladimir Frolov told CBS News.
 “It’s political theater, and theater needs proper decorations,” he added.
 Even hawkish Brazilian President Jair Bolsonaro in a recent radio interview conceded that military action against Venezuela would likely lead to a protracted guerrilla war.
-This scenario is likely with a U.S. – Venezuela showdown alone, but what if Russia was pulled into the mix?
+This scenario is likely with a U.S. – Venezuela showdown alone, but what if Russia was pulled into the mix, another Syria perhaps?

 Image: 2017 International Army Games / China Daily / Reuters / Newsweek (link)